rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-3-sorting-lists.md

   // val invalidFour: +[_2, _3, _4] = +.apply
   /*
     - I need an implicit +[1, 3, 4] == +[Succ[0], Succ[2], Succ[Succ[2]]]
-    - can run inductive, but I ned an implicit +[0, 2, 2]
+    - Can run inductive, but I ned an implicit +[0, 2, 2]
-    - can run basicRight and construct a +[0, 2, 2]
+    - Can run basicRight and construct a +[0, 2, 2]
    */
 ```